j0hnwesl3yyy/recipe-rating-analysis/README.md

-# Macronutrients & Ratings: The Impact of Carbs and Protein on Recipe Popularity
+# Macronutrients & Ratings: The Impact of Carbs and Protein on Recipe Ratings

 Authors: Ananya Krishnan and JohnWesley Pabalate